Hey there, do you like this post? Consider supporting us on Patreon so we can continue sharing great content with you. Enjoy the ride!

 I always try to get a guidebook in English as well as in Dutch for each country.
 Dutch guidebook writers, in my experience, tend to look for different things and especially countries that have some Dutch heritage may be covered in the Dutch guidebooks but not the English ones.
 The Dutch guidebook series I like best is the Dominicus Reisgidsen.

 All the more disappointed I was to find out that for the coming stage there are no, I repeat NO, guidebooks in Dutch (only from before 2000 or so).
 Have I missed one, or more?
 Please let me know in the comment section below.
-I’d be so-o grateful!
+I’d be grateful!

 Since I do like to have 2 guidebooks on each country, I added a couple of Lonely Planet guidebooks to the selection.
 Too detailed on long lists with places to eat and to stay, Lonely Planets are not my favorite, and frankly, I am not sure if they really have to add something to the ones I have.
 I will let you know in the Country Reports.